venks1/emacs-fossil/README.md

-# emacs-fossil
+# vc-fossil
 VC Mode for Emacs to work with the Fossil SCM

-This is mirrored from https://chiselapp.com/user/venks/repository/emacs-fossil
+This is mirrored from https://tumbleweed.nu/r/vc-fossil/ .